-If a different choice is chosen from the Lane Configuration drop-down list, the Lane Layout choices change accordingly, including the Detector Mapping section.
-For example, if you choose a "Y-Lane" configuration, the Lane Layout graphic changes to a Y layout graphic.
-Click on it to see the choices available.
+If a different choice is chosen from the Select Lane Configuration drop-down list, the Add/Remove Detection Types and Detector Mappings sections change accordingly.
+For example, if you choose a "Single-Lane" configuration, the PREVIEW graphic changes to a single-lane layout graphic.

-If Curbside-Only is selected from the Lane Configuration drop-down list, there are no further configurations to be made on this screen as Curbside-Only is for stores that do not use drive-thru lanes.
+If Curbside-Only is selected from the Select Lane Configuration drop-down list, there are no further configurations to be made here since Curbside-Only stores do not use drive-thru lanes.
 You must go to the INDEPENDENT DETECTORS screen to configure Curbside-Only parameters there.
 These changes are then reflected on the Dashboard.